FreeBSD: Background

-Birth of FreeBSD
+Creation

 In 1992, several months after the release of Net-2, William and Lynne Jolitz wrote replacements for the six AT&T files, ported BSD to Intel 80386-based microprocessors, and called their new operating system 386BSD.
 They released 386BSD via an anonymous FTP server.
-The development flow of 386BSD was slow, and after a period of neglect, a group of 386BSD users decided to branch out on their own so that they could keep the operating system up to date.
+The development flow of 386BSD was slow, and after a period of neglect, a group of 386BSD users including Nate Williams, Rod Grimes and Jordan Hubbard decided to branch out on their own so that they could keep the operating system up to date.
 On 19 June 1993, the name FreeBSD was chosen for the project.
 The first version of FreeBSD was released in November 1993.

 In the early days of the project's inception, a company named Walnut Creek CDROM, upon the suggestion of the two FreeBSD developers, agreed to release the operating system on CD-ROM.
 In addition to that, the company employed Jordan Hubbard and David Greenman, ran FreeBSD on its servers, sponsored FreeBSD conferences and published FreeBSD-related books, including The Complete FreeBSD by Greg Lehey.
 By 1997, FreeBSD was Walnut Creek's "most successful product".
 The company later renamed itself to The FreeBSD Mall and later iXsystems.